keithballinger/.conductor/conductor.md

     -   A "What I need help with today" section to frame the immediate task.
 -   **Key Feature:** It's the ultimate "read me first" document that bootstraps the entire workflow.

-### 7. `user_guide.md`: The What
+### 7. `user_guide.md`: The AI-Drafted User Experience

-A document outlining the user experience of what we are building.
-This should be highly detailed.
-As me questions to help you create this.
-You MUST ask at least 10 questions.
-Ask them one by one.
+This document outlines the "what"—the complete user experience of the final product.

+-   **Process:** The AI will initiate a dialogue, asking you a series of targeted questions about the intended users, their goals, and key features.
+Based on your answers, it will write a detailed user guide from the end-user's perspective.
+-   **Purpose:** To define the product's functionality and user flow before any code is written.

-### 8. `architecture.md`: The How
+### 8. `architecture.md`: The AI-Designed Technical Specification

-This is a detailed technical spec.
-Ask me at least 5 questions to help you write this.
-Ask them one by one.
+This file contains the "how"—the detailed technical specification for the project.

+-   **Process:** After defining the user experience in `user_guide.md`, the AI will propose a technical architecture.
+It will ask you questions to confirm choices about languages, frameworks, and infrastructure, and then generate a detailed technical spec.
+-   **Purpose:** To provide a clear technical roadmap for implementation, ensuring all components work together.

 ---